|Nutrition Facts (per serving)|

 The adding of the grilled cheese, bread and pickle turns a simple straightforward salad into a great snack, supper or lunch dish and children love eating salad this way.
 And, by the way, it is also good for you too.

-- 6 tablespoons ploughman's pickle (see note below)
+6 tablespoons ploughman's pickle, see note below

-- 6 ounces double Gloucester cheese
+6 ounces double Gloucester cheese

-- 5 dashes Worcestershire sauce
+5 dashes Worcestershire sauce

-- 1 bag/8 ounces mixed salad leaves
+8 ounces mixed salad greens

-- 4 tablespoons extra virgin olive oil
+4 tablespoons extra-virgin olive oil

-- 2 tablespoons cider vinegar
+2 tablespoons cider vinegar

-- 1 pinch caster sugar
+1 pinch superfine sugar

-- Toast each slice of bread under a medium grill or brown in a hot grill pan.
+Toast each slice of bread under a medium grill or brown in a hot grill pan.
 Spread each slice of bread evenly with the Ploughman’s pickle.

-- Coarsely grate the cheese, then divide between each slice of bread making sure each has a good, thick topping of cheese.
+Coarsely grate the cheese, then divide between each slice of bread making sure each has a good, thick topping of cheese.

-- Cook under a hot grill until the cheese has melted and slightly bubbling but not too brown, about 1 minute per slice.
+Cook under a hot grill until the cheese has melted and slightly bubbling but not too brown, about 1 minute per slice.
 Once the cheese has melted, spread the cheese across the bread slice making sure the crusts are covered.

-- Sprinkle liberally with the Worcestershire sauce.
+Sprinkle liberally with the Worcestershire sauce.
 Place back under the grill and cook for another 2 minutes.
 Once cooked, remove from the grill and put to one side.
 Once cooled slightly, cut into chunky bite-sized pieces.

-- Meanwhile, in a bowl, whisk together all the dressing ingredients.
+Meanwhile, in a bowl, whisk together all the dressing ingredients.
 If needed, wash and pat dry the salad leaves.
 Place them into a large salad bowl.
 Add the pear slices and the dressing.
 Toss lightly being careful not to break the pear up too much.

-- Divide the salad between 4 plates.
+Divide the salad between 4 plates.
 Top each salad with the toasted cheese pieces and serve immediately.